Is Georgia a No-Fault State for Auto Insurance?

 ProgressiveLiberty MutualAllstate

-What to do in case of a car accident in Georgia
+What to do after a car accident in Georgia

 1. Check for injuries and call 911.
-Georgia law requires an accident report when injuries, deaths, or significant property damage take place in an auto accident.
+Georgia law requires an accident report when an auto accident results in injuries, deaths, or significant property damage.[4]
+File a police report with the officer sent to the crash scene.

-3. Exchange information.
-Gather names, insurance information, driver’s license numbers, and contact information for all involved drivers.
+2. Exchange information.
+Get the names, insurance information, driver’s license numbers, and contact information for all involved drivers.

-4. Document the scene.
-Take photos of vehicles, injuries, skid marks, and road conditions.
-Note the weather and any other factors that may have contributed to the accident.
-Gather witness information and check for nearby cameras.
+3. Document the scene.
+Take photos and videos of vehicles, injuries, skid marks, and road conditions.
+Get witness statements, and note the weather or other contributing factors.

-6. Notify your insurance company to file a claim.
-Report the accident promptly, even if you believe the other driver caused the crash.
-Your insurer can help you start the claims process.
+4. Notify your insurer.
+Report the accident promptly to your insurer to start the claims process, even if you believe the other driver caused the crash.

-9. Follow up on your claim.
-Determining fault in Georgia is sometimes challenging and can affect how your claim is processed.
-Stay in touch with your insurer and promptly follow up with requests for more information and legal needs.
+6. Follow up on your claim.
+Determining fault in Georgia can take time and may affect the claims process.
+Stay in touch with your insurer, and promptly follow up with requests for more information or documentation.

 Georgia car insurance FAQs

-No, Georgia isn’t a 50/50 state.
-Instead, it uses a comparative negligence system to assign shared fault.
-Law enforcement, insurers, and the courts decide each driver’s share of responsibility after an accident.
-Drivers who hold less than 50% of the fault may recover damages.
+Georgia uses a comparative negligence system to assign fault when multiple parties share responsibility for a crash.
+Law enforcement, insurers, claims adjusters, and the courts decide each driver’s percentage of fault after an accident.
+Drivers who are less than 50% at fault may recover damages by filing an insurance claim or lawsuit after a Georgia car accident.

 Sources